ruz048/DreamPRM-Code/README.md

 ## 🔍 Overview

-DreamPRM-Code is a coding-focused Process Reward Model that enables reliable test-time scaling and RLHF for program synthesis.
-It resolves the two main blockers for coding PRMs—missing step decompositions and noisy intermediate labels—by scoring reasoning at the **function** level and denoising Monte-Carlo supervision with meta-learning guided by unit-test outcomes.
-This turns functions into natural PRM steps, aligns with software-engineering abstractions, and keeps inference tractable.
+DreamPRM-Code is a coding-focused Process Reward Model that enables reliable test-time scaling for LLM coding.
+It resolves the two main blockers for coding PRMs: (1) missing PRM step definitions and (2) noisy intermediate PRM training labels.
+For 1, it leverages a chain-of-functions prompt to define PRM steps at the **function** level.
+For 2, it denoises Monte-Carlo sampled PRM training label with meta-learning guided by unit-test outcomes.

 ### Key Mechanics

 #### 1. Chain-of-Functions prompting
-DreamPRM-Code steers the policy model to outline high-level strategies, core algorithms, and helper utilities as separate functions so the PRM can judge coherent steps instead of individual lines or natural-language plans.
+Inspired by Chain-of-Thought, DreamPRM-Code uses Chain-of-Function (CoF) prompt to steer the LLM toward producing independent code blocks whose logic can be isolated and encapsulated into separate functions.

-<summary><strong>Example CoF prompt</strong></summary>
+<strong>Example of generated code under CoF prompting </strong>

 ```python
 (Step-1)